Information and Rules - Boys Basketball

 COACHESA Team- Steve Strothman, Blue Team- Aydan Porch, Gold Team- Aydan Porch*Looking to hire a new coach*PRACTICE AND GAME SCHEDULESchedules are subject to change based on player shortages and cancellations from opposing teams.

 Practices: M, T, W from 3pm-4:30pm and Th from 2:00-3:30pm.
 There is no bus after practice, so please arrange for transportation.
 Practices may be canceled due to games being played in the building.
 An email will be sent to let families know.

 - Updated Basketball Announcement- 10/28/2022

-- Medical Waiver: Parents must sign a medical waiver for their child to participate in Athletics at the Middle school level.
-Students may get a copy of the waiver from the office and it must be returned to the office before they will be allowed to practice.
+- Athletic Agreement/Waiver & Code of Conduct: Parents must sign an Athletic Agreement/Waiver and the Code of Conduct for their child to participate in Athletics at the Middle school level.
+This is one form with two signatures.
+Students may get a copy of the waiver from the office or it can be downloaded below.
+The form must be returned to the office before they will be allowed to practice.

-- Cost $25.00 per player, must be paid before the first game to participate.
+- Cost is $25.00 per player and must be paid before the first game to participate.

-- Grade checks will occur the second, third and fourth Friday of each season to determine eligibility.
-Any student athlete, whose grade point average is below 2.0 and/or has an “F” in any subject, will be ineligible for the following 5 school days.
+- Grade checks will occur on the second, third, and fourth Friday of each season to determine eligibility.
+Any student-athlete whose grade point average is below 2.0 and/or has an “F” in any subject, will be ineligible for the following 5 school days.
 Weekly grade checks will occur on Friday.
 If the student has raised their failing grades, the athlete will regain eligibility for the following week.